Loss of Enjoyment of Life in NC Car Accident Cases

 The Bottom Line

 Loss of enjoyment of life compensates you for the activities, hobbies, and experiences that your injuries have taken away.
 It is a separate category of damages from pain and suffering, and NC has no cap on what a jury can award.
 The key to a strong loss of enjoyment claim is documenting your pre-accident lifestyle in specific, concrete detail -- not just saying "my life is different" but proving exactly what you can no longer do and how much those activities meant to you.
+Getting your doctor to name those activities in your medical records is one of the most important and most overlooked steps.

 What Is Loss of Enjoyment of Life?